Anadea/anadea_blog/content/posts/how-to-build-a-real-estate-marketplace-practical-tips/index.md

 The [development of successful real estate software](https://anadea.info/blog/how-to-create-a-real-estate-web-platform/) requires a deep understanding of both the core and advanced features that users expect to get, as well as of the key steps of the project realization process.
 But apart from all this, it’s also crucial to have a professional team by your side.

 At Anadea, we are always open to cooperation.
 We have robust expertise in both mobile and [web development](https://anadea.info/services/web-development) as well as deep knowledge of the current needs of the real estate market.
 Whether you are already ready to develop a full-scale platform or want to test your idea with an MVP, we can guide you through every phase of the project.
 We are here to help your business thrive being driven by the power of cutting-edge technologies.

-Ready to launch your real estate marketplace?

-Share your requirements with us and our experts will offer the best solution!

-Get a quote!

-FAQ

-How much does it cost to develop custom real estate marketplace software?

-The cost of your project will be calculated based on many factors.
-For example, it is necessary to evaluate the complexity of your future solution, the number and type of desired features and integrations, the composition of the hired team, the tech stack to be used, and many others.
-This is why projects’ costs can differ significantly.
-The development of an MVP can cost around $15K-$30K.
-However, the price of full-scale solutions can reach $500K and go even higher.

-Where can I hire developers to build a marketplace for real estate?

-If you don’t want to hire in-house specialists, you can establish cooperation with freelancers or an outsourcing company.
-As a rule, the first option is the best for small tasks.
-If you have a big project with specific requirements, it’s better to work with a professional software development agency with expertise in your domain like Anadea.